 Another area of consideration is the position of the pelvis itself.
-The male pelvis has a relatively higher pubic symphysis (ps) - when he sits in a balanced position with his spine perpendicular to the ground on the saddle, his ps will be tipped upward and not in contact with anything.
+The male pelvis has a relatively higher pubic symphysis (ps) - when he sits in a balanced posiground on the saddle, his ps will be tipped upward and not in contact with anything.
 In contrast, when the female sits on the saddle with her spine perpendicular to the ground, her ps is much lower and closer to front of saddle-to the point of contact and rubbing.
-When a male rider sits on a male saddle, he can balance on his seat bones as on a bipod, whereas the female finds her balance on a male saddle in a tripod position which means her ps will be in contact with the front of the saddle.
+When a male rider sits on a male saddle, he can balance on his seat bones as on a bi-pod, whereas the female finds her balance on a male saddle in a tripod position-which means her ps will be in contact with the front of the saddle.